Obscurely/website/COOKIES.md

 ## What I Use Instead

-I use **Umami Analytics**, a privacy-focused analytics tool that:
+I use privacy-focused analytics tools that respect your privacy:

-- Uses local browser storage (not cookies)
+**Vercel Analytics:**

+- Does not use cookies or store personal data
-- Collects anonymous usage data only
+- Collects anonymous performance and usage metrics
-- Cannot identify or track individual users
+- Cannot track individual users across sessions
-- Stores data temporarily in your browser
-- Resets when you close your browser
+- Does not store IP addresses
+- Automatically aggregates and anonymizes all data

 ## Essential Website Functions